How can we understand transference and countertransference?

 The work of mourning in therapy is the work of reality testing.
-For the client to come to terms with loss.
+For the client to come to terms with the loss.
 This reawakens deeper feelings of loss experienced in infancy.
 It requires reworking of loss in the internal object.
 This process is needed to regain the ability of the patient to come back to reality, learn to love again and build up confidence again.

-From this article I also see the link between creativity and mourning.
-Using art in therapy (not to synonymous with art therapy) is also common practice among Gestalt therapists.
+From this article, I also see the link between creativity and mourning.
+Using art in therapy (not synonymous with art therapy) is also common practice among Gestalt therapists.
 Creating art is a reparative measure, and together with therapeutic contact and communication, it facilitates openness to emotions and ultimately the freeing from depression and despair.
 This is a reinforcement of the technique.

 In Sagentini’s Art of the mother, the artist uses his art to sublimate the mourning of the loss of his “good mother”.